ArthurGW/simplequi/README.md

 # simplequi
-Run codeskulptor.org programs on the desktop using Qt
+Run codeskulptor.org programs on the desktop using Qt/PySide2